 In several countries, legislation dealing with electronic transactions (often called Electronic Transactions, Electronic Commerce or Electronic Signatures Law) is based on uniform law, i.e. on model legislation that has been prepared by an international body.
 Uniform law, which may include international standards with or without direct legal effect, can be global or regional.
 The UNCITRAL Model Laws are examples of global uniform law.

 Adoption of model laws indicates the desire of the country to harmonize its laws with those of other countries, which facilitates cross-border electronic exchanges.
-UNCITRAL legal texts on electronic transactions such as the MLEC and the MLES are examples of laws that are being widely adopted by countries to achieve global harmonization.
+UNCITRAL legal texts on electronic transactions such as the MLEC and the Model Law on Electronic Signatures 2001 (MLES) are examples of laws that are being widely adopted by countries to achieve global harmonization.

 I.A.3 What are the conditions, if any, for the legal recognition of electronic transactions?